Gaelic Games Europe

-The first evidence of Gaelic games in Europe dates back to a hurling match in 1774 in Belgium, various games were played across the continent after that with their frequency increasing in the late 20th century.

-While sporadic attempts were made to form clubs and organise competitions, the first four clubs were organised into a 'County' Board at a meeting in 1999 organised by Joe McDonagh, the then president of the GAA.
+While sporadic attempts were made to form clubs and organise competitions, the first four clubs were organised into a 'County' Board at a meeting on 22 November 1999 organised by Joe McDonagh, the then president of the GAA.
 Since then, growth has resulted in over 100 clubs spread across 24 countries, catering for over 5,000 players who play camogie, hurling, men's and ladies football and handball competitions.

 The European County Board (ECB) changed its name to Gaelic Games Europe at the Annual Convention in Leuven (Belgium) in November 2016.

-Structures

-Membership
+Structure

-Gaelic Games Europe governance structures promote a volunteer culture.
-Every member is equal and every registered club can influence policies.
+Gaelic Games Europe governance structures are based on a volunteer culture.
 Any member can submit a motion to their club's annual general meeting suggesting new policies, amendments to an existing policy or propose changes to the playing rules.
 If approved, the motion is discussed at the Gaelic Games Europe Annual Convention.

+Each club can send delegates to the annual convention which is the main decision making body for Gaelic games in Europe.
+At the convention, delegates discuss issues, decide on motions and elect people to serve on committees.

 Two members of European clubs have been recognised for their long service and dedication to developing Gaelic games.
 Mary Gavin, who founded Den Haag GAA club in 1979 and was involved in the establishment of the European Board in 1999, received a GAA Presidents Award in 2013.
 The Camogie Association also named their World Gaelic Games trophy in her honour in 2019.
 Tony Bass, a GAA administrator and referee, was secretary of Cuala GAA club and served on various Dublin GAA county and Leinster Council committees before moving to the Netherlands and establishing the Maastricht Gaels club in 2004 was recognised with a GAA President's Award in 2021.
 Bass has been GGE chairperson, secretary, development officer and represented Europe on the GAA Central Council and at multiple GAA, LGFA and Camogie congresses.

-Annual convention

-Every club can send between two and four delegates to the Annual Convention which is the main decision making body for Gaelic games in Europe.
-Five official regions are also entitled to appoint one delegate each.
-Delegates discuss issues, decide on motions and elect Officers to serve on the Management and European (County) Committees.
-Motions to change GAA playing (or other governance) rules, if approved, are then submitted to the Annual Congress of the Gaelic Athletic Association, the Ladies' Gaelic Football Association or the Camogie Association which take place every year in Ireland.